 Bring the band into your hand by your chest and then straighten out the band and place the other hand through it.
 While keeping the band tight to your body, slowly engage the triceps and, using a four-count cadence, bring the triceps down toward the floor and back up.
 Switch sides for 10 reps on each arm.
 This targets the the tricep muscle at the back of the arm.
 Try these hacks to make your workout more fun.

 Place the bands around your wrists and get down into a modified plank on your knees, ensuring that your hips are lifted and your hands are directly underneath your shoulders.
 From this position, row one arm up close near the body, pointing the elbow towards the ceiling.
 Repeat on the other side, alternating arms for 20 reps total.
 This move targets the shoulders and the core.
 These are the plank upgrades that will reshape your body.

 Place the band around the wrists and then take the arms out slightly wider then the shoulders so that the work is in the chest.
 Get down into a modified plank position on the knees, ensuring that hips are lifted and back is flat.
 Bring the chest toward the ground into pushup position and then rise back up for 10 reps.
 This exercise targets the chest and the core.
-A resistance band is one of those great pieces of portable fitness gear to pack on your next vacation.

 With the resistance band around the arch of both feet, sit back into c-sit position, making sure the abs are engaged.
 Place your hands by your side to keep you stable.
 Extend one leg out and one knee in, alternating the movements in classic cycling style for 20 total reps.
 “This move targets the abs, though your legs will get a workout, ” says Natoni.